wschorn/curriculum2015/units/1-introduction/sessions/1-computingProcesses/README.md

 “Notice how I gave him/her about 2-3 directions to complete this task.”

-“Now let’s try something different. **I am a robot.** Give me directions to do the same with the other piece of paper on the back wall.”
+“Now let’s try something different. **I am a robot** (my brain is a computer).
+Give me directions to do the same with the other piece of paper on the back wall.”
 Students will now give directions one at a time in order of where they are sitting.
 The teacher will follow the directions exactly as they are stated.

 For example: If the direction is stated as “Turn right”, the teacher should spin in place clockwise until the next student tells them to “Stop.”
+For each valid 'command', an assistant should write what was said on the board.

 ### Independent Practice ("You Do")

-Students then break up into groups of two, one human and one robot.
-The human in the group will provide directions to the robot, WITHOUT LOOKING, to draw a smiley face.
-The robot will then draw as it is instructed to.
+Students then break up into groups of two, then each recieve a slip of paper they cannot show their partner.
+The paper contains a single easily-drawn concept.
+Each student takes a turn telling the other what to draw on a piece of paper, using only the following words:
+- Shape names (circle, square, triangle, oval, etc)
+- Directions (up, down, left, right, etc)
+- Pencil movement ('pick up pencil', 'put down pencil')
+- number of inches ('four inches)
+- drawing weight ('thick', 'thin', 'medium')

+The other person then must draw this, WITHOUT LOOKING AT THE PAPER!

+Once both are completed, both students reveal their slip of paper ('data'), and discuss what worked and what didn't.
+What would be easy to draw this way with a perfect computer?
+What's hard to draw this way?
+What words did you wish you had been able to use?
+(Show footage of a 3d printer)

+Word slips:

+House
+Sun
+Moon
+Dog
+Cat
+Chair
+Bed
+Mouth
+Eyes
+Nose
+Book
+Flower
+Coffee Mug
+Light Bulb
+Snowman
+Fish

 ### Closing/Homework

-Today for homework you are going to complete a similar process that will be acted out in class tomorrow.
-Write directions, for a robot, to fold a paper airplane.
+Write a poem (it doesn't have to be long, but if it's short it has to be [good](https://www.poets.org/poetsorg/poem/red-wheelbarrow)).
+Now, how would you instruct a computer how to do this?
+THE BIG QUESTION: How is a poem like or unlike a program?

 ## After Class